Skip to content

 - Result: {Result}

-Then, after processing by the self-built notification target, the final message received by the DingTalk robot will look like this:
+Then, after processing through the self-built notification target, the final message received by the DingTalk bot will look like this:

 X. Appendix

-The event argument received by self-built notification functions is a dict with the following fields:
+The event parameter received by the self-built notification target is a dict, with the following internal fields:

 Field Name Type Required Description

-timestamp Integer Required Time of generation.
-Unix timestamp, in seconds
+timestamp Integer Required Generation time.
+Unix timestamp, unit seconds

 df_status Enum Required Status.
 Possible values: ok, info, warning, error, critical, nodata